https://graduate.earth.miami.edu/index.html

 • Receive approval from Committee Chair and the M.P.S.
 Program Director.

-*Exceptions to this must be approved ahead of time by the M.P.S.
+*Exceptions must be approved ahead of time by the M.P.S.
 Program Director.

 Internship

 Each student will be required to complete an internship with an approved agency, institution, business, or organization engaged in some activity associated with marine, atmospheric, or Earth science that will culminate in a Final Report and Oral Presentation.
-Such organizations can be national or international agencies, private corporations, or non-profit and for-profit organizations.
-Internships can be either paid or unpaid by the organization, or interns can complete the internship by formal participation in a university-sponsored program in some area of marine, atmospheric, or Earth science.
+Such organizations include national or international agencies, private corporations, or non-profit and for-profit organizations.
+Internships can be paid or unpaid by the organization, or students can complete the internship requirement by completing an independent project with a long-term employer.

 Institutions may release an intern before the end of the proposed time commitment, and an intern may also terminate the position with an institution at any time, provided there are significant reasons not to proceed.
 In either case, due process will include a conference with the intern, the supervisor, and the student’s academic committee members.
 The resolution of any problems should occur during this meeting.
 However, should the problems continue, or are deemed to be irreparable/irrevocable, the internship may be terminated, and the plans for the involved student will be reevaluated by the student’s committee.